Kermit Roosevelt Jr.: Early life

 President Theodore Roosevelt with his grandsons Richard Derby (right) and Kermit Roosevelt Jr. (on his lap).

-Kermit Roosevelt Jr. (called "Kim," as was standard for alternating generations of Kermits in the Roosevelt family) was born to Kermit Roosevelt Sr., son of U.S. President Theodore Roosevelt, and Belle Wyatt Roosevelt (née Willard) in Buenos Aires in 1916.
+Kermit Roosevelt Jr. was born to Kermit Roosevelt Sr., son of U.S. president Theodore Roosevelt, and Belle Wyatt Roosevelt (née Willard) in Buenos Aires in 1916.
 At the time, Kermit Roosevelt Sr. was an official for a shipping line and then a manager of the Buenos Aires branch of the National City Bank.
-The Roosevelt family returned to the US, and Kim, his two brothers, Joseph Willard and Dirck, and his sister, Belle Wyatt, grew up in Oyster Bay, New York, a homestead near Sagamore Hill, the Long Island home of the Roosevelt clan.
+The Roosevelt family returned to the United States, and Kim, his two brothers, Joseph Willard and Dirck, and his sister, Belle Wyatt, grew up in Oyster Bay, New York, a homestead near Sagamore Hill, the Long Island home of the Roosevelt clan.

 Kim attended Groton School as a young man.
 He graduated from Harvard University in 1937, a year ahead of his class.
 After graduating from Harvard, Roosevelt taught history at Caltech.

 Intelligence career

 OSS

 With the outbreak of World War II, Roosevelt joined the Office of Strategic Services (OSS), the forerunner to the CIA.
 On June 4, 1943, when Kim was 27, his father, Kermit Sr., committed suicide at Fort Richardson in Alaska where he was posted.
 Roosevelt Jr. remained with the OSS after the war and wrote and edited its history.